$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 What is with the staring behavior?
 Cats sometimes seem as though they are staring into space or out into the yard at night or stare at a wall.

-Our Cat And His Paper Tearing Exploits
+Our Cat Shredding Paper

 Our cat always liked tearing paper, although not toilet paper.
-Maybe he just hadn’t figured out the toilet paper.
-His specialty was Christmas wrapping paper.

 He held the paper down with his paws, grabbed the paper in his mouth and just ripped.